Katashynskyi/__conspect_ANKI/README.md

-# My personal FAQ for interview in EN and AU lang.
+# My personal FAQ for interview in EN and UA lang.